The Victor Record Pages

 in any form or by any means without the prior

 written consent of the copyright holder(s).
-Unauthorized use will be addressed under applicable federal laws.
+Unauthorized use will be addressed under applicable U.S. law.

 For permission to reproduce from any Mainspring Press online or print publication, e-mail the publisher.